Australia men's national basketball team: Pre-1970s

 Australia debuted on the international stage at the 1956 Summer Olympic Games held in Melbourne.
-Australia did not fare well in the competition, as they defeated only two sides (Singapore and Thailand), finishing 12th.
-The seeds were sown for Australia to become a regular team in international events.
+Australia did not fare well in the competition, as they defeated only two sides (Singapore and Thailand), finishing 12th, but the event helped to popularise the game in Australia.

 After not qualifying for the 1960 Summer Olympic Games in Rome, Italy, Australia returned to compete at the 1964 Tokyo Summer Olympic Games.
 The Australians improved on their position in Melbourne, to be ranked ninth at the completion of the games.
-After failing in their bid to qualify for the 1968 Summer Olympics in Mexico City, the Australians were left in international isolation.
+They failed in their bid to qualify for the 1968 Summer Olympics in Mexico City.